 Word of mouth among fans-both today and in previous decades-points to a general perception of "Razor" as a remarkably suitable song for Lee.
 Some listeners hear echoes of "Fever."
 (This listener does not, but understands how other minds might register the interpretation as being cut from the same cloth.
-The singer certainly gives the lyric that languid yet lavish treatment that is all hers.)
+The singer certainly gives the lyric that feverish, languid yet lavish treatment that is all hers.)

 Capitol released only one 45-rpm single in support of the Norma Deloris Egstrom LP ("Love Song/Someone Who Cares").
-If the album (or its lead-off single) had managed to garner main-stream attention, "Razor" would have been one of the next two numbers to receive strongest consideration for a single.
+If the album (or its lead-off single) had managed to garner mainstream attention, "Razor" would have been one of the next two numbers to receive strongest consideration for a single.
 The other strong candidate would have been "When I Found You."
-(Lee reprised the latter on several opportune occasions, including a pair of early 1973 television guest spots, on the Carol Burnett and Bobby Darin variety shows.)
+(Lee reprised the latter on several opportune occasions, including a pair of early 1973 television gues spots, on the Carol Burnett and Bobby Darin variety shows.)
 Those two tunes would have probably made for an attractive second single.

-Above: American singer-songwriter Jack Schechtman released his earliest records in Canada, where he was living in the 1960s and 1970s.
+Page 31: American singer-songwriter Jack Schechtman released his earliest records in Canada, where he was living in the 1960s and 1970s.
 Containing his composition "Razor," Schechtman's debut album (first image) was accordingly issued by Columbia in not only the United States but also Canada.
 This happened at some point in 1972-possibly during the first half of the year.
 Incidentally, the front cover of this LP would seem to suggest that the album is called Jack Himself (or even From Soups To Nuts), but the vinyl identifies itself as simply Jack Schechtman.
 Elsewhere the album is similarly listed as an eponymous release, too.

 Columbia also turned "Razor" into the B side of a single released in November of 1972 (second image).
-It was in-between those two Columbia/Schechtman turns that the song enjoyed a Capitol showing as part of the album Norma Deloris Egstrom, which was an early July, 1972 release.
+It was in-between those two turns on Columbia that the song enjoyed a Capitol showing as part of the album Norma Deloris Egstrom (released in early July of 1972).

-Below: In 1991, Jack Schechtman reissued his debut album on his own label, in cassette configuration (first image).
+Second row of images: in 1991, Jack Schechtman reissued his debut album on his own label, in cassette configuration (first image).
 He retitled it You Of All People, after the album's opening song.

-Last image: Since the late 1980s, this singer-songwriter has been more commonly known as rabbi Jack Gabriel.
-Well past his secular days in the music industry, he has continued to record in a more religious vein.
+Last image: since the late 1980s, this singer-songwriter has been more commonly known as rabbi Jack Gabriel.
+Well past his secular days in the entertainment industry at large, he has nonetheless continued to record music, but in a more religious vein.